Graph Deep Learning for Time Series Forecasting: Related works

 \paragraph{Dynamic relational data} The term \emph{temporal graph} (or temporal network) is used to indicate scenarios where nodes, attributes, and edges of a graph are dynamic and are given over time as a sequence of events localized at specific nodes and/or as the interactions among them~\citep{kazemi2020representation, longa2023graph}.
 A typical reference application is the processing of the dynamic relationships and user profiles that characterize social networks and recommender systems. \citet{kazemi2020representation} propose an encoder-decoder framework to unify existing representation learning methods for dynamic graphs. \citet{barros2021survey} compiled a rich survey of methods for embedding dynamic networks, while \citet{skarding2021foundations} focus on \gls{gnn} approaches to the same problem. \citet{longa2023graph} introduce a taxonomy of tasks and models in temporal graph processing; \citet{gravina2023deep}, along with a categorization of existing architectures, introduce a benchmark based on a diverse set of available datasets. \citet{huang2023temporal} build an alternative set of benchmarks and datasets with a focus on applications to large-scale temporal graphs.
 Besides temporal graphs, a large body of literature has been dedicated to the processing of sequences of arbitrary graphs, e.g., without assuming any correspondence between nodes across time steps~\citep{zambon2022phdthesis, zambon2018concept}.
 Although the settings we deal with in this paper could formally be seen as a sub-area of temporal graph processing, having actual time series associated with each node radically changes the approach to the problem, as well as the available model designs and target applications.
 Indeed, none of the above-mentioned frameworks explicitly target time series forecasting.

 \paragraph{Graph-based time series processing} \Acrlongpl{stgnn} for time series processing have been pioneered in the context of traffic forecasting~\citep{li2018diffusion, yu2018spatio} and the application of graph deep learning methods in traffic analytics have been extremely successful~\citep{ye2020build, jiang2022graph, jin2023spatio}.
-The analysis of \glspl{stgnn} in the context of global and local forecasting models has been initiated in~\citep{cini2023taming}. \citet{jin2023survey} carried out an in-depth survey of \glspl{gnn} architectures for time series forecasting, classification, imputation, and anomaly detection.
-In contrast, the present paper does not focus on surveying architectures but on providing a foundational methodological framework together with guidelines for the practitioner.
-More similarly in spirit to our work, \citet{benidis2022deep} provide a tutorial and a critical discussion of modern practices in deep learning for time series forecasting.
+The analysis of \glspl{stgnn} in the context of global and local forecasting models has been initiated in~\citep{cini2023taming}. \citet{jin2023survey} and \citet{chen2023graph} carried out an in-depth survey of \glspl{gnn} architectures for time series forecasting, classification, imputation, and anomaly detection.
+In contrast, the present paper does not focus on surveying architectures but on providing a methodological framework and a tutorial.
+More similarly in spirit to our work, \citet{benidis2022deep} offer a tutorial and a critical discussion of modern practices in deep learning for time series forecasting.
 Analogously, \citet{bronstein2021geometric} and \citet{bacciu2020gentle} provide frameworks for understanding and developing graph deep learning methods.
 Finally, outside of deep learning, graph-based methods for time series processing have been studied in the context of graph signal processing~\citep{ortega2018graph, stankovic2020gsp, leus2023graph} and go under the name of \textit{time-vertex signal processing} methods~\citep{grassi2017time}.